thearcticfox-rus/GeometryJumpCommunityServer/README.md

 ## Setup
 1) Prepare your server

-sudo apt install php mariadb-server apache2
+sudo apt install php mariadb-server apache2 php-mysql

 2) Upload the files on a webserver